-People with sickle cell disease are born with the disease, but they do not become ill before 6 months of age.
+People with sickle cell disease are born with the disease, but they do not become ill until after 6 months of age.
 Their bodies make red blood cells that do not work correctly.
+Their misshapened red blood cells block blood vessels or are taken out of the blood stream early by the spleen causing anaemia.

-Without preventative treatment. children with sickle cell disease usually die before they are 4 years old.
+Without preventative treatment, children with sickle cell disease often die in early childhood.
 If you think that a patient may have sickle cell disease, send them to hospital for a test.